trdwll/SteamBridge/README.md

 - [1] Some methods were left out temporarily and will be added eventually.
 - [2] Steam Web API will come after the core interfaces are implemented and are stable.

+Another note for [1].
+I'm skipping some methods that will take a while to implement.
+I'm doing this so I can add most of the functionality quickly.
+If you need a specific method that isn't in the plugin then post an [issue](https://github.com/trdwll/SteamBridge/issues).

 ## Installation